A Condition of Obsession and Self-Doubt

 What Is It Like to Live with OCD?

 OCD is a very painful condition.
 Modern culture often inappropriately paints the picture of OCD as comical and quirky.
-This portrait is far from the truth of living with OCD.
+This portrait is far from the truth.
 People living with OCD experience a lot of emotional pain and tension when stuck in the obsessive-compulsive cycle.
 They may have difficulty focusing on other tasks, social conversations, or swap a life dream for OCD protection (such as a woman not having a child because she fears vomit or germs).